Kotlin/kotlin-by-example/examples/02_control_flow/02_Loops.md

 </div>

-1. Executing the block while the condition is true.
+1. Executes the block while the condition is true.
-2. Executing the block first and then checking the condition.
+2. Executes the block first and then checking the condition.

 ### Iterators

-You can define own iterators in your classes by implementing the `iterator` operator in them.
+You can define your own iterators in your classes by implementing the `iterator` operator in them.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">